 3. Grilled Armadillo Eggs

+The BBQ rub on these brings them to another level.
 You don't have to deep fry these bite-sized treats.
 Use your grill to give them an excellent crust and smoky flavor.
 Get the recipe here.

 4. Bacon-Wrapped Armadillo Eggs